 For the horror, sci-fi and thriller-minded among us, AMC’s Shudder has become an increasingly valuable resource.
-As one of the first nichey streaming services to go big, it pioneered the idea that genre fans would be willing to pay a monthly fee just to gain access to a specific library of horror and thriller titles, and has since supplemented that library (which has grown and shrunk at various points in the last few years, like all streaming services) with a fair among of original content—none receiving more attention than the well-received reboot of George Romero’s Creepshow this year.
+As one of the first niche streaming services to go big, it pioneered the idea that genre fans would be willing to pay a monthly fee just to gain access to a specific library of horror and thriller titles, and has since supplemented that library (which has grown and shrunk at various points in the last few years, like all streaming services) with a fair amount of original content—none receiving more attention than the well-received reboot of George Romero’s anthology Creepshow.

-The nature of that reboot, however, highlights something people tend to overlook with Shudder: The service isn’t just stuffed with feature films.
-There’s a good number of TV series and “specials” floating around Shudder as well.
+The nature of that reboot, however, highlights something people tend to overlook with Shudder: The service isn’t just stuffed with feature films, although we do have a list of the best movies on the service as well.
+At the same time, there’s a good number of TV series and “specials” floating around Shudder.
 Unsurprisingly, that includes several series from parent company AMC (no Walking Dead, though), as well as a few interesting Shudder originals.

 If you’re looking for some new, long-form horror to discover, then, check out a few of these series streaming on Shudder.